 DVSM works to support people’s rights, responsibilities and choices, working with your capacity to act and make decisions – this can be described as your ‘agency’.

 When you are aware of your rights you are able to make informed choices.

 It is important to recognise that your choices are not only informed by your rights but also by your responsibilities (which may be linked to your civil, cultural, family, community, spiritual connections including to land).

 If you are experiencing DFV, the coercive control you are experiencing can limit and undermine your capacity to make choices, exercise your rights and fulfil your responsibilities.

 Love and connection

-Participation includes having the opportunity to be involved, to have a say and be involved with family, friends and in the community.
+Includes having opportunities to have a voice and be involved as a citizen and in the community.

-Health includes your physical health and nutrition, as well as mental health and self-esteem.
-Feeling good about yourself is an important part of what it means to be healthy.
+Includes physical health and nutrition, as well as mental health and self-esteem.
+Mental health is a key aspect of what it means to be healthy.

 Supportive systems and environments

-Sitting across the areas listed above, is the presence of supportive systems and environments which support an individual’s wellbeing.
+Sitting across all areas, is the presence and provision of supportive systems and environments which support an individual’s wellbeing.